syncfusion-content/wpf-docs/wpf/Scheduler/editing.md

 {% endtabs %}

 ## Appointment resizing
-Scheduler supports resizing the appointment using the option `Resize`option from the `ScheduleAppointment` context menu.
+Scheduler supports to resize the appointment using the option `Resize`option from the `ScheduleAppointment` context menu.
 This support is available for all views except 'Month' view.

 ![WPF Scheduler appointment resizing using contextmenu](editing_images/appointment-resizing-contextmenu.png)